antonioalmudevar/embeddings_extractor_dcase_2022_task2/README.md

 # DCASE2022 Task 2 Embeddings Extractor

-Code and embeddings will be soon available.
+Code and embeddings will be available soon.